aboutcoders/enum-serializer-bundle/README.md

-Symfony EnumSerializerBundle
+AbcEnumSerializerBundle
 ==========================

-A symfony bundle to serialize/deserialize enumerations of type myclabs/php-enum with jms/serializer.
+A symfony bundle to serialize/deserialize enumerations of type [myclabs/php-enum](https://github.com/myclabs/php-enum) with [jms/serializer](https://github.com/schmittjoh/serializer).

+**Note: At this point `json` is the only supported format.**

 ## Installation

-Add the bundle:
+Add the AbcEnumSerializerBundle to your `composer.json` file:

 ``` json
 {